This website is hosted, maintained and developed by some of the staff at the World Muscle Society (WMS) who organised this conference.

 How is your information used?

-The information stored on Eventbrite is regularly accessed in the run up to any conference to ensure things are progressing as expected.
-There may be times when the information stored on Eventbrite will used to contact some or all of the potential conference delegates.
-This is to inform them of any conference developements that they feel they should be aware of. the stored information will also be accessed to allow for the amendment/cancellation of bookings as the conference approaches.
-As is standard practice for may events such as this a list of conference delegates and their affiliation is also collated from the information stored on Eventbrite.
+The information stored on Converia is regularly accessed in the run up to any conference to ensure things are progressing as expected.
+There may be times when the information stored on Converia will be used to contact some or all of the potential conference delegates.
+This is to inform them of any conference developments that they feel they should be aware of.
+The stored information will also be accessed to allow for the amendment/cancellation of bookings as the conference approaches.
+As is standard practice for many events such as this a list of conference delegates and their affiliation is also collected from the information stored on Converia.

 Who has access to your information?

-The TREAT-NMD Secretariat are the only users (processors) that have access to your stored information whilst the network’s web developer oversees the protection and processing of the information stored on the database using procedures that are described below where we cover security precautions.
+The WMS Secretariat, Converia and Remember Management GmbH (as our Professional Congress Organiser) is the only user (processor) that have access to your stored information whilst the network’s web developer oversees the protection and processing of the information stored on the database using procedures that are described below where we cover security precautions.

 We will not sell or rent your information to third parties.
-We will not share your information with third parties, this includes any other projects we are involved with here at the JWMDRC and defiantely not for marketing purposes.
+We will not share your information with third parties, this includes any other projects we are involved with here at the WMS and definitely not for marketing purposes.

 We really respect your choices and are happy to remove your personal information from our systems if you want us to.